-If a child’s parent has died, is terminally ill, or is unable to adequately care for children on their own, there is a legal process that may allow you to take up guardianship of that child.
-Typically, guardianship is established in the parent’s will but that is merely a nomination and the probate court will still decide who the official guardian of the child is.
-When there isn't a will in place, this can become even more complicated.
-To legally take care of the child, a person must obtain guardianship.
-Even if a person has been named in a will, there may still be legal hurdles to overcome in order to maintain guardianship of the child.
-Foreman & Rugile advocates on behalf of clients to ensure guardianship rights are upheld through this process.
+If the parent of a child’s parent has died, is terminally ill, or is unable to adequately care for children on their own, you can take up the guardianship of that child.
+Typically guardianship is established in the parent’s will but that is merely a nomination and the probate court will decide who the guardian of the child is.
+To legally take care of the child, you must obtain legal guardianship.
+The San Jose guardianship lawyers at Foreman & Rugile can advocate on your behalf so the children can be entrusted to your care.

 In the state of California, adoption and guardianships establish two different relationships with the child.
-A stepparent can apply for guardianship if unable to adopt the child because you can’t dissolve the biological parent’s right.
+As a stepparent, you can apply for guardianship if you are unable to adopt the child because you can’t dissolve the biological parent’s right.
 In a guardianship, if you fail to uphold the best interest of the child, the court can end the guardianship.
 If you are the adopted parent of the child, the court is unable to terminate you as the parent.

-The Law Offices of Foreman & Rugile can help pursue guardianship.
+The Law Offices of Foreman and Rugile can help you pursue guardianship.
 We understand that it can be a stressful experience appealing to the court to care for a child.
 That’s why we provide legal strategies that are tailored to your specific needs.
-Whether you are facing a complicated guardianship situation or just want trusted counsel throughout the process, we are here.

 Are you seeking guardianship?
 Contact us at (408) 412-5588 to set up your consultation.